Hitachi Formula Atlantic Series Race

 Notes on the cars:

 - March 782 (Phil Dowsett): Alex Ribeiro's Hart-engined car at Thruxton 27 Mar 1978 and presumably all season.
 Hired by Wolfgang Locher for Hockenheim 26 Sep.
-To Phil Dowsett for Formula Atlantic in 1979 and converted to 79B spec.
-To Dave Hoban in 1982 and retained until 1984.
+To Phil Dowsett (Maldon, Essex) for British Formula Atlantic in 1979, converted to 79B specification and supported by Pinch Plant and Martin the Newsagent.
+Retained by Dowsett for 1980, then unraced in 1981.
+Advertised by Dowset as a 782/79B in September 1981.
+To Dave Hoban (Horncastle, Lincolnshire) for British Formula Atlantic in 1982, then retained for libre racing in 1983 and in 1984.

 - March 782 [2-2] (Paul Smith): After Paul Smith wrecked his ex-Toleman March 782-2 at Mallory Park in March 1979, he built up a new car using a tub fabricated by Mo Gomm.
 As the "782-2" plate remained on the original tub, and this was later repaired, this Gomm-built car is regarded here as a new car 'PS1'.
 Used by Smith in Formula Atlantic and F2 in 1979 and 1980.
 Sold together with 782-2 to Bernard Tilanus "in the autumn of 1981" and shipped to South Africa, where Tilanus used 'PS1' in South African racing.
 Subsequent history unknown.